-See Configuring the Hive Metastore (CDH 5).
+See Configuring the Hive Metastore (CDH 4) or Configuring the Hive Metastore (CDH 5).

 For information about configuring a remote Hive metastore database with Cloudera Manager, see Cloudera Manager and Managed Service Datastores.
-To configure high availability for the Hive metastore, see Configuring Apache Hive Metastore High Availability in CDH on page 89.
+To configure high availability for the Hive metastore, see Hive Metastore High Availability on page 69.

 - HiveServer2 Enables remote clients to run Hive queries, and supports a Thrift API tailored for JDBC and ODBC clients, Kerberos authentication, and multi-client concurrency.
 A CLI named Beeline is also included.
-See HiveServer2 documentation (CDH 5) for more information. - WebHCat HCatalog is a table and storage management layer for Hadoop that makes the same table information available to Hive, Pig, MapReduce, and Sqoop.
+See HiveServer2 documentation (CDH 4) or HiveServer2 documentation (CDH 5) for more information. - WebHCat HCatalog is a table and storage management layer for Hadoop that makes the same table information available to Hive, Pig, MapReduce, and Sqoop.
 Table definitions are maintained in the Hive metastore, which HCatalog requires.
 WebHCat allows you to access HCatalog using an HTTP (REST style) interface.